Janek21/Bioinfo_share_2Y_3T/README.md

-# Bioinfo_share 3d Term
+# Bachelors degree in bioinformatics 3rd Term

-This repository is to be used for sharing and working in community in projects and assignments
+This repository is to be used for working in community in projects and assignments

 ## Github desktop for linux